 Jon M. Galletley III is a first year MFA fiction writer.
 His focuses are currently speculative science fiction and apocalyptic horror, but also dabbles in non-fiction and social justice writing.
 He’s a proud father and supportive husband.

 He recently graduated from Iowa State University, receiving his BA in English, with a focus on creative writing.
 He grew up in California and moved to Iowa with his family in 2007, where he discovered his love for writing.

-Shane Griffin received his Bachelor of Science in History from Iowa State University.
-He graduated from Western New Mexico University with a Masters in Inter-Disciplinary Studies with concentrations in English and Creative Writing in 2013 and is now a candidate in the MFA CWE at Iowa State University.
+Shane Griffin received his BS in History from Iowa State University.
+He graduated from Western New Mexico University with a Masters in Inter-Disciplinary Studies with concentrations in English and Creative Writing and is now a candidate in the MFA CWE program at Iowa State University.
 He has been working as a Firefighter/Paramedic for the Des Moines Fire Department for 14 years.
 Shane is also a 14 year veteran of the US Armed Forces.
 Shane, his wife and three daughters live on an acreage east of Ames.